olmallet81/URT/README.md

 - USE_MKL = 1 to use Intel MKL library
 - USE_BLAS = 1 to use OpenBLAS library

-The default configuration when running *make* is no parallelism and Armadillo using its internal BLAS/LAPACK wrappers.
+The default configuration when running *make* is OpenMP disabled and Armadillo using its internal BLAS/LAPACK routines.

-Example: *make USE_OPENMP=1 USE_BLAZE=1 USE_BLAS=1* => the shared library libURT.so will be built using parallelism with OpenMP and with the C++ linear algebra library Blaze using OpenBLAS for BLAS/LAPACK routines.
+Example: *make USE_OPENMP=1 USE_BLAZE=1 USE_BLAS=1* => the shared library libURT.so will be built with OpenMP enabled and with the C++ linear algebra library Blaze using OpenBLAS for BLAS/LAPACK routines.

 NB: Armadillo does not need any external library for BLAS/LAPACK routines, however it needs to be linked to its shared library.
-Blaze can run with internal BLAS wrappers but needs to be linked to an external LAPACK library.
+Blaze can run with internal BLAS routines but needs to be linked to an external LAPACK library.
 Eigen can run without calling any external library.

 ## Example

 - step 1: build libURT.so using the makefile under ./URT/build with:
 ```
+$ cd URT/build
 $ make USE_OPENMP=1 USE_ARMA=1 USE_MKL=1
+$ cd ../../
 ```

 - step 2: export shared library location with: